denis-sokolov/html-to-rss/README.md

 If `.item` callback is provided, each data element will be passed to `.item` callback for details generation.

+All callback may return promises instead of values.

 Full generation upfront:

 ```javascript